shubham-execideas/youuBlog/src/slider/preparing-you-for-a-new-care-model-.md

 slideShortTitle: EXPERIENCE YOUR YOUUNIVERSE
 slideTitle: Why Digital Health Cloud platforms beat EHR systems every time
 postTitle: " Creating a Value-based Enterprise in one easy-to-use platform."
-date: 2023-02-09T19:04:44+05:30
-videoURL: /assets/animationopen.mp4
-sliderWhitePaper: /assets/youu-health-white-paper-10_24_23-1-.pdf
-label: Preparing you for a new care model
-postVideoURL: /assets/youuniversehealthcloud.mp4
-title: Preparing you for a new care model
 tags:
   - slider
 sliderPointer:
   - one
   - two
   - three
-sliderDescription: >
-  One of the most important questions facing healthcare is how value-based compensation will work, and how the industry will achieve this goal after years of conjecture.
-We’ve built these dynamics into specific solutions to structure a compensation model for managing a value-enabled health system, we call the YOUUniverse.

-  The YOUUniverse delivers specific workflows for providers, payers and patients emphasizing the significance of patient reporting in defining success and its relevance to a value-based care model.
-Our goal is to help you define how you can better control the financial reporting, cost controls, risk underwriting and outcome accountability required for the value-centric enterprise of the future.

-  To find out more about the YOUUniverse download the White Paper, “The Balance of Therapeutic Outcome and Payment Compensation in Value-Based Healthcare” or set-up a demonstration by registering on this page.
+sliderDescription: Our hyper-connected health cloud allows you to quickly build digital healthcare communities across any care continuum for the life of the patient.
+Keep your existing systems, or your EHR (or, use ours - it's really good)!
+Then, wrap it with the important revenue driving and outcome producing workflows.
+That'll save you time and money.
 postDescription: Where are we headed with our health systems of tomorrow?
+date: 2023-02-09T19:04:44+05:30
+videoURL: /assets/animationopen.mp4
+postVideoURL: /assets/youuniversehealthcloud.mp4
+sliderWhitePaper: /assets/youu-health-white-paper-10_24_23-1-.pdf
+label: Preparing you for a new care model
+title: Preparing you for a new care model
 ---
 <!--\\[if gte mso 9]><xml>
  <o:OfficeDocumentSettings>